BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Here’s what you can do this week to keep yourself happy, healthy and feeling great.

-Take cold showers
+Take cooling showers

 Stop the itch